Who we are

 Every day we provide detailed short, medium and extended range as well as seasonal forecasts to our clients in U.S. and overseas.
 The unique nature of this type of weather forecasting has allowed us to develop a highly refined ability to see significant and major weather events before most other meteorologists do.

-WxRisk.com and the WxRisk Facebook page have become increasingly popular in a short period of time.
-The Facebook page is nearing 100,000 “LIKES” in 3 years and the web page regularly attracts over 500,000 “ hits” during significant weather events over the eastern half of the Continental US.
+WxRisk.com and the WxRisk Facebook page have become increasingly popular in a short period of time, with the the Facebook page exceeding 110,000 “LIKES” in 3 years.
 During the week of DEC 18-24, 2010, WxRisk.com broke into the Google top 20 most popular web sites in the USA twice!

 WxRisk was the only well-known private weather company that correctly forecasted the recent severe cold and stormy winter of 2013-14, in the central and eastern U.S. as well as the quiet below normal east coast hurricane season in 2013.
 Our forecast about hurricane Sandy striking the Southern NJ coast was issued on OCT 21, 2012, eight days before actual landfall – at a time when most other forecasts called for Sandy to head out to sea and even stated that “It is not possible for Sandy to strike the southern NJ coast”.